 The A N Troughton Award and The Samuel and Sarah Ferguson Travel Prize recognise academic achievement at Levels One and Two.

-The Chris Shorley Prize rewards the best performances in the Language exam in Level Three, and the Richard Bales Prize is awarded to the student with the highest mark in an optional module in Level Three
+The Chris Shorley Prize rewards the best performances in the French Language exam in Level Three, and the Richard Bales Prize is awarded to the student with the highest mark in a French optional module in Level Three.

 There are a number of undergraduate prizes available to top-performing students on this pathway.
 In addition to Foundation Scholarships recognizing outstanding achievement in Level One, we have a range of endowed prizes.